Skip to main content

 3. The Testes ∞ LH stimulates the Leydig cells to produce testosterone, while FSH acts on Sertoli cells to support spermatogenesis.

 This axis is sensitive to systemic feedback.
 Chronic stress elevates cortisol, which can suppress GnRH release.
 Obesity increases the activity of the aromatase enzyme, which converts testosterone to estradiol, leading to a negative feedback signal that reduces LH and FSH production.
-Lifestyle changes that improve and reduce stress help to restore the proper signaling rhythm of the HPG axis, ensuring the testes receive the consistent hormonal stimulation required for optimal function.
+Lifestyle changes that improve metabolic health and reduce stress help to restore the proper signaling rhythm of the HPG axis, ensuring the testes receive the consistent hormonal stimulation required for optimal function.

 Improvements in sperm quality are directly linked to reducing systemic oxidative stress and optimizing the hormonal signaling of the HPG axis.